-In 2006, GIPEC issued a Development Request for Proposals (RFP) for whole-island and component proposals.
-Although several developers and tenants from both commercial and not-for-profit sectors responded, no major proposals could be selected.
+In 2006, GIPEC issued a Development Request for Proposals (RFP) for whole-Island and component proposals.
+Although several developers and tenants from both commercial and not-for-profit sectors responded, no major proposals were-could be selected.
 The plans submitted either were vague, lacked financial viability, were based on questionable market assumptions, or contained unrealistic public subsidy expectations.
-The RFP did yield a sound proposal, which became the Urban Assembly New York Harbor School, a New York City public high school, which began operation in June of 2010 in an existing building.
+The RFP did yield a sound proposal, which became the Urban Assembly New York Harbor School, a New York City public high school, which began operation in June of 2010 in an existing building that was renovated for this use.